Hospitals & Birth Centers bring you . . .

 Training of Professionals

 “The Late Preterm Infant” a two-hour online course for IBCLCs, childbirth educators and NICU/L&D/and Postpartum nurses.
+Provides 2 CERP or Contact Hours credit.
 (Trailer below.)

 Parent Education